-An alternative method, is to store the energy captured as heat.
-This heat can be obtained directly from a heat source such as the sun in what is called a concentrated solar power plant.
-Or can be obtained by electrically powered heating elements.
+An alternative method, is to store the energy as heat.
+This heat can be obtained directly from a heat source such as the sun, can be obtained by electrically powered heating elements, or come from the waste heat of industry.
 Peak supply of renewable energy such as solar does not align well to peak demand (in the mornings and evenings).
 As such, this power would be wasted unless stored in a battery or thermal storage system.

 Storing energy as heat is over 10 times cheaper than batteries , as shown in Figure 1, and also more efficient than storing it as electricity.
 This is because thermal storage systems are generally cheaper, have very minimal losses over time, and very high thermal efficiencies.
 The thermal energy can then be converted to electricity through a standard powered generation cycle, such as those used in traditional coal or gas fired power stations.

 The current industry standard for thermal energy storage is molten salt, initially designed for load control in coal fired power stations.
 However, they have proven difficult to economically implement into concentrated solar power plants due to very slow charge/discharge processes.
 Additional infrastructure and design is sometimes implemented to improve the charge/discharge process, but to limited effect.
 Molten salt storage is also limited by low energy density (expressed in Units of Energy per volume, Joules/Litre), high corrosivity, and low operating temperatures which results in relatively low electricity generation efficiencies.